Battle of Pungdo

 Both countries had already sent troops to Korea as requested by different factions within the Korean government.
 Chinese troops from the Huai Army, were stationed in Asan, south of Seoul, numbering 3,000 men in early July, could be effectively supplied only by sea through the Bay of Asan.
-The Japanese plan was to blockade the entrance of the Bay of Asan, while her land forces moved overland to encircle the Chinese detachment in Asan before reinforcements arrived by sea.
+The Japanese plan was to blockade the entrance of the Bay of Asan, while its land forces moved overland to encircle the Chinese detachment in Asan before reinforcements arrived by sea.

 Background

 In the early months of 1894, the Donghak Rebellion broke out in southern Korea and soon spread throughout the rest of the country, threatening the Korean capital, Seoul, itself.
 From the beginning of May, the Chinese had taken steps to prepare for the mobilization of their forces in the provinces of Zhili, Shandong and in Manchuria, as a result of the tense situation on the Korean peninsula.
 These actions were planned more as an armed demonstration to strengthen the Chinese position in Korea rather than as preparation for war with Japan.
 On June 3, the Chinese government accepted requests from the Korean government to send troops to help quell the rebellion and informed the Japanese of their action.
 The decision was made to send 2,500 men under the command of General Ye Zhichao to the harbour of Asan, about 70 km from Seoul.
 The troops destined for Korea sailed onboard three steamers chartered by the Chinese government and arrived in Asan on June 9.
 On June 25, an additional 400 troops arrived.
 Consequently, Ye Zhichao had about 2,900 soldiers under his command at Asan by the end of June.

 From the very outset, developments in Korea had been carefully observed in Tokyo.
 The Japanese government was quickly convinced that the Donghak Rebellion would lead to Chinese intervention in Korea.
 As a result, soon after learning of the Korean government's request for Chinese military help, all Japanese warships in the vicinity were immediately ordered to Pusan and Chemulpo.
 By June 9, Yamato, Tsukushi, Akagi, Matsushima and Chiyoda had consecutively called at Chemulpo, while Takao arrived at Pusan.
 A formation of 420 sailors, selected from the crews of the Japanese warships anchored in Chempulo, was immediately dispatched to Seoul and managed to enter the city the same day.
 There they served, temporarily, as a counterbalance to the Chinese troops camped at Asan.
 Simultaneously, the Japanese government elected to send a reinforced brigade (9th Brigade of the 5th Division) under the command of General Oshima Yoshimasa to Chemulpo.
 Altogether, with auxiliary units, there were approximately 8,000 troops in the reinforced brigade.
 The first battalion arrived in Korea on June 12, relieving the sailors in Seoul the following day.
 The rest of the reinforced brigade was transported to Chemulpo by June 27.